BilbyHouse/Beast-Hunter/RULES.md

 #### Setup
 1. Randomly select who will play the Beasts and who wil play the Hunter.
-2. Give each player the corresponding deck, and have shuffle them.
+2. Give each player the corresponding deck, and shuffle them.
 Each player should place their shuffled deck near them on the table.
 3. Set the turn tracking wheel somehwere easily accesed by both players.
-4. Set the turn tracking pawn in the 'Dusk' wedge of the wheel.
+4. Set the turn tracking pawn between the 'Sunset' and 'Dusk' wedges on the turn tracking wheel.
 5. Both players draw a starting hand of 5 cards.

 You are now ready to begin play.